Each time you hit send on that beautiful new campaign, there are a handful of factors that can impact your email rendering. These include:

 - Outlook (iOS)

-It’s also worth noting that even looking at these big email players doesn’t even scratch the surface.
-The email landscape is heavily fragmented, and there are thousands of inbox providers and device combinations that may render your email differently.
+It’s also worth noting that even by looking at these big email players, we’re hardly scratching the surface.
+There are thousands of inbox providers and device combinations that may render your email differently.

-That means that between April 1st and June 30th of this year, there was an email client update equivalent to every two days.
+That means that between January 1st and May 31st of this year, there was an email client update equivalent to every 1.2 days.

-Keeping in mind that each update could have an impact on your email rendering, that’s a staggering amount of change in the first half of the year alone.
+Keep in mind that each update could have an impact on your email rendering.
+That’s a staggering amount of change in the first half of the year alone.
 Now let’s review how often individual email clients send updates.

 How often Gmail updates

-Looking at the updates listed for Apple and Android mobile apps, Gmail sent 15 updates in between April and June 2019.
-If these updates were spread across the period evenly, they would occur about once every five days.
-That means that your weekly Monday morning newsletter could show up differently from one week to the next.
+Looking at the updates listed for Apple and Android mobile apps, Gmail sent 33 updates between January and May of 2021.
+If these updates were spread across the period evenly, they would occur about once every 4.5 days.
+When compared to Yahoo!
+Mail and Outlook across Android and Apple devices, Gmail had the fewest updates.

 Updates to the Gmail iOS app

 The Gmail mobile app sent nearly three times as many updates for Android devices as they did for Apple devices during the same time.
-With 11 updates in three months, the inner workings of an Android user’s Gmail app changes about every eight days.
+With 25 updates in five months, the inner workings of an Android user’s Gmail app changes every six days.

-You think Gmail changes often?
+You think Gmail and Yahoo!
+Mail change often?
 Wait until you see how often Microsoft pushes updates to their mobile apps.
-Between April and June, we counted a total of 31 updates.
-This update cadence is equivalent to a new version of Microsoft Outlook on mobile devices about every three days.
+Between January and May, we counted a total of 54 updates.
+This update cadence is equivalent to a new version of Microsoft Outlook on mobile devices about every three days—the most updates out of the three apps.

 Updates to the Outlook iOS app

-“This update includes performance improvements and bug fixes to make Outlook better for you.
-Feel free to send us any comments or questions through our in-app support in Settings – we’d love to hear from you.“
+- “This update includes performance improvements and bug fixes to make Outlook better for you.
+Feel free to send us any comments or questions by going to Settings > Help & Feedback – we’d love to hear from you.”

 Updates to the Outlook Android app

 Microsoft Outlook updates for the Android mobile app happened more frequently than any other category we’ve covered so far.
-With 15 new versions in three months, Android users receive an update to their Gmail app once every week.
+With 38 new versions in five months, Android users receive an update to their Gmail app around once every four days.

 Can one update really impact email rendering?